-Japanese Clear Soup or Osumashi features a simple dashi-based broth lightly seasoned with soy sauce and salt.
-The key to making this elegant soup is to add colorful ingredients that you can easily switch up depending on what’s in season.
+Japanese Clear Soup or Osumashi features a simple dashi-based broth lightly seasoned with soy sauce.
+With this elegant soup, you can easily switch up the colorful ingredients depending on what‘s in season.
 Here, I added kamaboko fish cake slices, mitsuba leaf, shiitake mushrooms, and flower-shaped fu (wheat gluten).
-The soup broth’s deep, clean taste allows the flavors of the seasonal ingredients to shine through.
+The broth‘s deep, clean taste allows the seasonal flavors to shine through.

 Besides the quintessential miso soup, the Japanese also enjoy various styles of soups.
 This Japanese Clear Soup called Osumashi (おすまし) is not only delicious, it is also effortlessly elegant and nourishing!
 The beauty of it lies in its simplicity.
 Because of the use of good dashi, the flavor of this soup is complex and 3-dimensional, and not bland at all.
 I hope you give it a try tonight!